andrea-martin/ConvergentL2O/README.md

   <img src="./figures/relu_normal_zoomed.png" width="250"/>
 </p>

-On the value of convergence: the figure belows compare the average norm of the updates produced by a learned LSTM optimizer and our ConvergentL2O method.
+The figure below compares the average norm of the updates produced by a learned LSTM optimizer and our ConvergentL2O method.
 Note that the LSTM updates do not vanish over time, causing the parameters of the image classifier to diverge.

 <p align="center">